F89-F89’8” TOFC FLAT MODEL FEATURES:

 - Decorated models fully-assembled and ready to run out of the box

-- Separately applied wire grab irons and ladders
+- Separately applied wire grab irons on and ladders

 - Separately applied brake ratchet